 It is important to discuss these requirements with an experienced indefinite leave to remain lawyer in the UK so that they can guide you better.
 Lawyers have a complete know-how of the suitability requirements and can provide you with detailed information that you need to proceed with your application submission process.

-At Gulbenkian Andonian Solicitors, we have successfully closed numerous applications on the basis of private life in the UK for years.
+At Gulbenkian Andonian Solicitors, we have successfully handled numerous applications on the basis of private life in the UK for years.
 Therefore, you can rely on us.
 We are fully aware of the changes in application requirements and the evidence needed as proof that you must provide in order to increase your application success rate.

 Furthermore, keep in mind that it is possible to make your private life application in both conditions: